CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-metaboscape.md

 ![img](img/metaboscapeexportforgnps/Metabo_4.PNG)

-10. The .mgf file ("gnps.mgf") and the Bucket Table will be used to perform a **Feature-Based Molecular Networking** job on GNPS (see below).
+10. The .mgf file ('gnps.mgf') and the Bucket Table will be used to perform a **Feature-Based Molecular Networking** job on GNPS (see below).

 ## C. Perform FBMN Job on GNPS
 Go to GNPS to perform a FBMN job.
 [Refer to that documentation](featurebasedmolecularnetworking.md).